metauni/metauni.github.io/mag/index.md

 * §3.1, 3.2: The Elimination and Extension Theorems, The Geometry of Elimination.

 ## Exercise sessions

+The volunteer tutors will take turns hosting the exercise sessions, in which groups of students will work together at virtual boards, with a roving tutor assisting.
+Exercises will be assigned beforehand and students will be encouraged to make a start on problems before the exercise sessions.

 <p align="center">
 <img width="700" alt="working" src="https://user-images.githubusercontent.com/320329/165738433-53e3b9ff-e8f4-494b-8e03-2d70ef1d76f3.png">